MomsFriendlyDevCo/Monoxide-v2/README.md

 document.$each(path, func, options)
 -----------------------------------
 Iterate down a document schema path running a function on all matching endpoints.
-The function is called as `(docNode, schemaNode, docPath, schemaPath, doc)` and can return a promise which will be waited on.
+The function is called as `(WalkerNode)` and can return a promise which will be waited on.
 Returns a Promise.

+See [walkerNode](#walkerNode) for the definition of the single parameter (and context) passed to the function.

 document.$get(path)